 - protect the last trick when the kitty matters,

-- reveal the Partner at useful moments, and
+- reveal Partners at useful moments, and

 - avoid feeding points to players who may not be on their side yet.